Yong Vui Kong v Public Prosecutor: Mandatory death penalty contrary to customary international law

 Yong's second argument was that the word law in Article 9(1) should also be taken to include customary international law.
 He argued that since customary international law prohibited mandatory death penalty sentences as inhuman, the MDA provisions also violated Article 9(1).
 Yong's argument was based on the fact that there are a diminishing number of states which still retain the mandatory death penalty for drug-related offences.

 The Attorney-General submitted that there are two possible ways in which to interpret the word law.
 First, it could be taken to refer only to statutes and the common law applicable in Singapore.
 Secondly, it could be interpreted to include rules of customary international law.
-When queried by the Court of Appeal as to his preferred interpretation, he responded that, in principle, the word law should be taken to include customary international law, but only rules which had already been recognized and applied by the domestic courts of Singapore.
+When queried by the Court of Appeal as to his preferred interpretation, he responded that, in principle, the word law should be taken to include customary international law, but only rules which had already been recognised and applied by the domestic courts of Singapore.

 Furthermore, the Attorney-General disagreed with the contention that the mandatory death penalty violates any customary international law prohibition against inhuman punishment.
 He submitted that the decisions after Ong Ah Chuan and Nguyen Tuong Van were reflective of the Privy Council's changing attitude toward the mandatory death penalty specifically, but did not reflect any international consensus that the mandatory death penalty is prohibited by the rules of customary international law.
 This was evident from the fact that there are still 31 states worldwide which continue to impose the mandatory death penalty for drug-related offences as well as other serious crimes.
 Thus, the international consensus needed to establish the principle contended for by the appellant was lacking.